andrew/ultimate-awesome/README.md

 - [awesome-java](https://github.com/akullpp/awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.
 - [awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.
 - [awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 Inspired by
-- [agentic-awesome-skills](https://github.com/sickn33/agentic-awesome-skills) - Installable GitHub library of 1,935+ agentic skills for Claude Code, Cursor, Codex CLI, Autohand Code, Gemini CLI, Antigravity, and more.
-Includes specialized plugins, installer CLI, bundles, workflows, and official/community skill collections.
+- [agentic-awesome-skills](https://github.com/sickn33/agentic-awesome-skills) - AAS Core is the local, agent-first control plane for complete catalog discovery, agent-owned selection, stack validation, and planning, backed by 1,987+ agentic skills.
+Includes CLI, local MCP, catalog, plugins, and Workbench.
 - [Awesome-Design-Tools](https://github.com/goabstract/Awesome-Design-Tools) - The best design tools and plugins for everything 👉.
 - [awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - Learn System Design concepts and prepare for interviews using free resources.
 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.